 Additionally, you can manually upload historical user details or offline user details via the Data Management section of your dashboard.
 This way, you’ll have all your user data in one place.

-The term User Attribute refers to all the details attached to a user which help us understand their channel preferences, technological preferences, personal details and spending patterns- painting a complete picture of who they are.
+The term User Attribute refers to all the details attached to a user which help us understand their channel preferences, technological preferences, personal details, spending patterns and so on - painting a complete picture of who they are.

 These are minute details that the system or WebEngage automatically gleans for all the users who interact with your app and website.
 So generic details like a user’s gender, date of birth etc. are called system attributes.

-All the system attributes gleaned by us are listed here for your reference.
+Here's a listof all the system attributes gleaned by us.
 (This means you don’t need to worry about tracking all this data!)

 These are minute details that any business, like yours, can custom define for their users.
 This could be any kind of data like;